pjvds/tunl/README.md

 With Tunl you can expose services on your localhost to the public via a fast and secure tunnel.

-## Having a web process running at localhost:3000 and want to demo it to someone at another machine?
+## Want to share a local http process running at localhost:3000?

 ```
 $ tunl http localhost:3000